Discover watercolour techniques and the watercolour materials you'll need to start watercolour painting, with our easy guide to watercolour basics.

 - You can build up effects quickly – without too much delay while the paint dries.

 - Watercolour painting requires very little in the way of essential equipment.

-What are Artist quality watercolour paints?
+Should I use Artist or Student quality watercolour paints?

 Want more helpful guides and tutorials?
 Sign-up to our print subscriptions for The Artist and Leisure Painter magazines, and you'll receive all of this and more every month!